encode/django-rest-framework/docs/api-guide/serializers.md

 When a serializer is instantiated and `many=True` is passed, a `ListSerializer` instance will be created.
 The serializer class then becomes a child of the parent `ListSerializer`

+The following argument can also be passed to a `ListSerializer` field or a serializer that is passed `many=True`:

+### `allow_empty`

+This is `True` by default, but can be set to `False` if you want to disallow empty lists as valid input.

+### Customizing `ListSerializer` behavior

 There *are* a few use cases when you might want to customize the `ListSerializer` behavior.
 For example:

-* You want to provide particular validation of the lists, such as always ensuring that there is at least one element in a list.
+* You want to provide particular validation of the lists, such as checking that one element does not conflict with another element in a list.
 * You want to customize the create or update behavior of multiple objects.

 For these cases you can modify the class that is used when `many=True` is passed, by using the `list_serializer_class` option on the serializer `Meta` class.